-This bill amends existing guardianship laws to allow for the filing of a complaint for guardianship of a minor who is expected to require a guardian upon turning 18, up to 180 days prior to their birthday.
-This change aims to facilitate a smoother transition into adulthood for minors who may need guardianship, ensuring that legal protections are in place without unnecessary delays.
-The bill also establishes standards for filing guardianship complaints, including stipulations that a complaint for adjudication of incapacity cannot be withdrawn unless it is shown that the individual is deceased or has regained capacity, with the latter not requiring medical evidence.
+This bill amends existing guardianship laws in New Jersey to allow a complaint for guardianship of a minor to be filed up to 180 days before the minor turns 18, under certain conditions.
+This change aims to facilitate a smoother transition for minors who are expected to require guardianship upon reaching adulthood, ensuring that they are not left without legal protection during any delays in the appointment process.
+The bill also establishes standards for filing guardianship complaints, including stipulations that a complaint for adjudication of incapacity cannot be withdrawn unless it is shown that the individual is deceased or has regained capacity, with the latter not necessarily requiring medical evidence.

 Statutes affected: Introduced: 3B:12-24.1, 30:4-165.7